A Clinical Study for People with Cystic Fibrosis (CF)

 - Those with a diagnosis of CF

-- CF patients not eligible for treatment with CFTR modulators based on having mutations of the CFTR gene or CF patients who are eligible, but not able to tolerate CFTR modulators
+- People with CF not eligible for treatment with CFTR modulators based on having mutations of the CFTR gene or people with CF who are eligible, but not able to tolerate CFTR modulators

-- Anyone with an expiratory volume (FEV) greater than 40% predicted
+- Anyone with a forced expiratory volume (FEV1) greater than 40% predicted

 - Those willing to use contraception